-6.4 PROTECTION REQUIREMENTS
+6.5 PROTECTION REQUIREMENTS

-The OCS002 project will need to disconnect from the network in a high speed manner for faults on the 12.5 kV line on circuit 5D126 out of Prineville substation.
-The minimum daytime load on circuit 5D126 is above the maximum potential power output of the proposed OCS002 generating facility.
-For this reason the imbalance condition of the load and generation when the generation is isolated with the feeder load can be relied upon to cause the high speed disconnection of the generating facility for faults on the distribution system.
-Since most faults on overhead lines are temporary and the circuit can be restored as soon as all the sources of power to the fault have been disconnected circuit breaker 5D126 at Prineville substation is equipped with automatic reclosing.
+The OCS019 generating facility will need to disconnect from the network in a high speed manner for faults on the 20.8 kV line on circuit 4L50 out of Running Y Substation.
+The minimum daytime load on circuit 4L50 is 999 kW which is above the maximum potential power output of the proposed OCS019 generating facility.
+For this reason the imbalance condition of the load and generation can be relied upon to cause the high speed disconnection of the generating facilities for faults on the distribution system.

-A 12.5 kV circuit recloser will need to be installed at the Applicant's generating facility.
-The circuit recloser will need to be equipped with a Schweitzer Engineering Laboratories (SEL) 651R relay/controller and voltage instrument transformers mounted on the utility side of the circuit recloser.
+The Interconnection Customer's 20.8 kV circuit recloser planned to be installed at the OCS019 project will need to equipped Schweitzer Engineering Laboratories ("SEL") 651R relay/controller and voltage instrument transformers mounted on the utility side of the circuit recloser.
 The 651R will perform the following protection functions:

-- 1. Detect faults on the 12.5 kV tie to the generating facility - 2.
-Detect faults on the 12.5 kV line to Prineville substation - 3.
-Monitor the voltage and react to under or over frequency, and /or magnitude of the voltage - 4.
-Monitor the unbalance current flowing from the generating facility to the detect excessive current flow that could damage the grounding transformer
+- 1. Detect faults on the 20.8 kV equipment at the generating facility - 2.
+Detect faults on the 20.8 kV line to Running Y substation - 3.
+Monitor the voltage and react to under or over frequency, and /or magnitude of the voltage